 Family Support Services

 Breastfeeding Peer Counseling Program promotes breastfeeding as the preferred method of infant feeding.
 This program maintains a relationship with WIC mothers during their pregnancy and after delivery.
 The breastfeeding support group is held twice a month.
-The purpose is to teach mothers how to breastfeed, resolve any issues encountered during breastfeeding, and educate on the problems women face during delivery.
+The purpose is to teach mothers how to breastfeed, resolve any issues encountered during breastfeeding, and educate them on the problems women face during delivery.
 To participate in this program, the client must be enrolled in the WIC program.
 The program coordinator contacts all the women enrolled in the Breastfeeding Program via phone or email to follow up and answer any questions they may have.
-Contact: Osiris Torres, BF Program Coordinator, firstname.lastname@example.org - 302 655-7338 x7723
+Yumira Toro, Email: firstname.lastname@example.org Contact: 302 655-7338 x7723

 This program is for all Hispanic women living in Delaware.
-The program offers a support group for women, the group is designed to be a safe space for women to come together and empower one another.
+The program offers a support group for women, the group is designed to be a safe space for women to unite and empower one another.
 The program allows women the opportunity to develop friendships and gain confidence.
-This group meets once a month virtually and women need to sign up with the program coordinator if interested.
+This group meets once a month virtually, and women need to sign up with the program coordinator if interested.

 Senior Health Educational Classes